How can we

 When do you think health initiatives work best and can you give an example?

-- Preventing type 2 diabetes: systematic review of studies of cost-effectiveness of lifestyle programmes and metformin, with and without screening, for pre-diabetes.
+- Preventing type-2 diabetes: systematic review of studies of cost-effectiveness of lifestyle programs and metformin, with and without screening, for pre-diabetes.

-- Economic evaluation of type 2 diabetes prevention programmes: Markov model of low- and high-intensity lifestyle programmes and metformin in participants with different categories of intermediate hyperglycaemia.
+- Economic evaluation of type-2 diabetes prevention programs: Markov model of low- and high-intensity lifestyle programs and metformin in participants with different categories of intermediate hyperglycaemia.

 What recent research excites you and why?

 I love Richard Osborne’s work on health literacy.
 He’s extended the term ‘health literacy’ from the narrow meaning of 'can the person understand medical terms', to a much broader meaning that embraces capacity to access care - including such things as ability to navigate the system, social support, digital access/literacy and what I’d call self-advocacy - and various additional dimensions of being unmotivated, downhearted and downtrodden.
 These of course relate to the traditional social determinants of health such as poverty and social exclusion.
 In the OPHELIA project, Osborne’s team have developed high-quality survey instruments to assess these wider aspects of health literacy in a particular community and use those to target different aspects of service development and community support.
 See for example:

 - Systematic development and implementation of interventions to OPtimise Health Literacy and Access (Ophelia)

 - Optimising health literacy and access of service provision to community dwelling older people with diabetes receiving home nursing support